awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

-#### Example 3: Allow a User Connecting From a Specific IP Address Range Access to a Repository<a name="identity-based-policies-example-3"></a>
+#### Example 3: Allow a User Connecting from a Specified IP Address Range Access to a Repository<a name="identity-based-policies-example-3"></a>

 You can create a policy that only allows users to connect to an AWS CodeCommit repository if their IP address is within a certain IP address range\.
 There are two equally valid approaches to this\.
-You can create a Deny policy that disallows AWS CodeCommit operations if the IP address for the user is not within a specific block, or you can create an Allow policy that allows AWS CodeCommit operations if the IP address for the user is within a specific block\.
+You can create a `Deny` policy that disallows AWS CodeCommit operations if the IP address for the user is not within a specific block, or you can create an `Allow` policy that allows AWS CodeCommit operations if the IP address for the user is within a specific block\.

 You can create a `Deny` policy that denies access to all users who are not within a certain IP range\.
 For example, you could attach the AWSCodeCommitPowerUser managed policy and a customer\-managed policy to all users who require access to your repository\.
 The following example policy denies all AWS CodeCommit permissions to users whose IP addresses are not within the specified IP address block of 203\.0\.113\.0/16: